ELEC70142-VLSI-Coursework/Lab_2/README.md

 <p align="center"> <img src="diagrams/lfsr_wires.jpg" width="800" height="200"> </p><BR>

-The floorplan of this circuit was designed to minimize the length of wires to connect up the circuit.
+The floorplan of this circuit was designed to minimize the length of wires to connect the circuit.

 There are three type of connections:
 1. **Neighbourhood wires** (black) - These are the easy connections between the output of one cell on the right boundary to the input of the next cell on the left boundary.
 They can be wired up using ONLY metal 1 (M1) without requiring any vias.
 2. **Clock & control wires** (red) - These are wires that control flip-flops.
 In Lab 1 PnR process, clock tree synthesis came before routing.
-Here you should wire up the clock signal before the reset signals.
+Here you should wire up the clock signal then the reset signal.
-3. **Signal wires** (blue) - These are internal wires that connect cells that are not conveniently located and will have to go out to the routing channel via metal 2 layer (M2).
+3. **Signal wires** (blue) - These are internal wires that connect cells that are not conveniently located and will have to go out to the routing channel using the metal 2 layer (M2).

 Before you start to hand route the circuit, discuss with your lab partner the wiring up strategy.
 You should also be aware of the design rule that you need to follow.
 You can find out the exact rules for the TSMC process you are using.
 These rules are propietary and therefore cannot be included here.
 However, the table below is generated with the help of ChatGPT and is in the public domain.
 They are guidelines only and available for educational purpose.
 The exact rules can be found in the documentation section of the PKD.